 - For information on rebuilding in the City of Ventura, visit the Thomas Fire Rebuild page.

 - Press Release: City of Ventura Releases Thomas Fire After Action Review: Outlines Investments to Increase Resiliency

 Our hearts go out to all of the residents that have been affected by the Thomas Fire.
 We are grateful to our community for the way that they have come together to support each other.

-The City of Ventura thanks our residents for their patience and the following cooperating agencies for their support: CAL FIRE, Ventura County Fire, Ventura County Sheriff, Santa Barbara County Fire, Santa Barbara County Sheriff, City of Ventura Fire Department, City of Ventura Police Department, USFS/Los Padres National Forest, CAL OES, Red Cross, Southern California Edison, CHP, California Department of Corrections and Rehabilitation, SoCaGas, Crimson Pipeline, Wildfire Defense Systems, CA Resources Group, Santa Paula Police, Santa Paula Fire, Ventura County OES, and Santa Barbara OEM.
+The City of Ventura thanks our residents for their patience and the following cooperating agencies for their support: CAL FIRE, Ventura County Fire, Ventura County Sheriff, Santa Barbara County Fire, Santa Barbara County Sheriff, City of Ventura Fire Department, City of Ventura Police Department, USFS/Los Padres National Forest, Cal OES, Red Cross, Southern California Edison, CHP, California Department of Corrections and Rehabilitation, SoCalGas, Crimson Pipeline, Wildfire Defense Systems, CA Resources Group, Santa Paula Police, Santa Paula Fire, Ventura County OES, and Santa Barbara OEM.
 View the nationwide list of Thomas Fire Cooperating Agencies.